sunnyCodeENGINEER/Java-Programming-OOP-Projects/README.md

 * Started Email and Phone Number reader project.
 * Still working on project.
 * Studied on Generics in Java Programming.
+* Still learning on Object Oriented Programming in Java (Revised on abstract classes and interfaces).